 So you want to get the best audio interface for Ableton?
 But which one will suit your needs?

-If you make music with Ableton either on a PC or Mac, getting your hands on one of the best audio interfaces will ensure you’re getting high-quality audio in and out of your DAW.
+If you make music with Ableton on a PC or Mac, getting your hands on one of the best audio interfaces will ensure you get high-quality audio in and out of your DAW.
 You’ll also be able to connect other essential studio gear such as synths, drum machines and mics to vastly improve your music productions.

 There are many audio interfaces for Abelton available, so how do you choose which is the best one?
 This guide covers everything you need to know about choosing an audio interface for Ableton, what you need and why you need it.
 There is a selection of audio interfaces chosen for beginner budgets, performing live with Ableton and for more professional music production setups.